For now, I prefer to keep anonymous, although I may add additional details to this page later.

 I own about 200 audio lectures on apologetics and intelligent design.
 They came from The Veritas Forum, Stand to Reason, Biola University’s apologetics program, Access Research Network, and Reasons to Believe.
 These lectures made me focus my life on organizing and funding Christian scholars to speak and debate at universities and churches.

-My favorite movies are “Cyrano de Bergerac” (both the Gerard Depardieu and the Jose Ferrer versions), “High Noon” (Gary Cooper), the BBC’s “North and South”.
+My favorite movies are “Cyrano de Bergerac” (both the Gerard Depardieu and the Jose Ferrer versions), “High Noon” (Gary Cooper).

-Other favorites: “Rules of Engagement”, “Bella”, “The Lives of Others”, “Taken”, “Cinderella Man”, “The Blind Side”, “Amazing Grace”, “Stand and Deliver”, “Blackhawk Down”, “Lone Survivor”, “The Pursuit of Happyness”, “A Man For All Seasons”, “The Scarlet Pimpernel”.
+Other favorite movies: “Rules of Engagement”, “Bella”, “The Lives of Others”, “Cinderella Man”, “Amazing Grace”, “Stand and Deliver”, “Blackhawk Down”, “Lone Survivor”, “The Pursuit of Happyness”, “A Man For All Seasons”, “The Scarlet Pimpernel”, “The Angry Silence”, “A Patch Of Blue”.

 I love old war movies: “Mrs. Miniver”, “Sahara”, “Decision Before Dawn”, “12 O’Clock High”, “The Dam Busters”, “The First of The Few”, “The Silver Fleet”.